Uroplatus

-Uroplatus is a genus of geckos, commonly referred to as leaf-tail geckos or flat-tailed geckos, which are endemic to Madagascar and its coastal islands, such as Nosy Be.
+Uroplatus (from Ancient Greek οὐρά (ourá), meaning "tail", and πλατύς (platús), meaning "flat") is a genus of geckos, commonly referred to as leaf-tail geckos or flat-tailed geckos, which are endemic to Madagascar and its coastal islands, such as Nosy Be.
 They are nocturnal, insectivorous lizards found exclusively in primary and secondary forest.

 Etymology

 The generic name, Uroplatus, is a Latinization of two Greek words: "ourá" (οὐρά) meaning "tail" and "platys" (πλατύς) meaning "flat".

 Description

 Geckos of the genus Uroplatus are nocturnal and arboreal.
 They range in total length (including tail) from about 30 cm for U. giganteus to 10 cm for U. ebenaui.
 Larger species of Uroplatus are distinguished among geckos in having the largest number of marginal teeth among all living amniotes.
+Their distinctive laryngotracheal complex has been used to defend their monophyly.
 Other rare apomorphic character states include multiple inscriptional ribs, restriction of autotomy planes, and finger-like diverticula of the lungs.

 All Uroplatus species have highly cryptic colouration, which acts as camouflage, most being grayish-brown to black or greenish-brown with various markings resembling tree bark.
 There are two variations of this camouflage: leaf form, and bark form.
 The leaf form is present in a number of small-bodied species.
 All other forms blend in well with tree bark upon which they rest during the day.
 Some of these tree bark forms have developed a flap of skin, running the length of the body, known as a "dermal flap", which they lay against the tree during the day, scattering shadows, and making their outline practically invisible.
 These geckos bear a resemblance to geckos of the genera Phyllurus and Saltuarius of Australia.
 This is an example of convergent evolution.

 The skull of Uroplatus is strongly ossified, with an extremely high tooth count and incipient secondary palate.